ananthulalohitaksha/lohitaksha-ananthula-portfolio/critique-by-design.md

 ## Step three: Sketch a solution

+As I worked through my critique of the "High Street Coffee Caffeine Content" visualization, I initially thought it would be fairly easy to improve.
+However, as I started redesigning it, I realized that the changes I wanted to make, especially with the custom calculations and dropdown menus, felt more challenging than expected.
+Despite these challenges, I created a sketch for my redesign.
+My goal was to move away from the table format and use a more intuitive bar chart.

 ## Step four: Test the solution

 _Before you conduct your interviews, prepare a simple script.
 Use this as a guide and as a way to take notes as you go forward.
 Come up with your own list of questions you want to ask for the selected visualization.
 Keep the questions broad so you can get the most value out of your feedback.
 Then, document answers to your questions here._